Factor tree

 Express the number 88 as a product of prime factors.

-Here you write 88 at the top of the tree with two branches below:
+Write the number at the top of the factor tree and draw two branches below.

 Example 3: exponential form